The Singing Bee (Philippine game show): Scoring

+Weekdays Table (remastered. orange removed. no defending champion available from Feb 24-Aug 8, 2014):

+Weekday Table (remastered.
+From August 11–29, 2014):

+Weekdays Table (remastered. orange removed.
+Round JumbleBee removed.
+From September 16, 2014 – February 6, 2015):

 2 Beecome 1

 2 Beecome 1 was introduced in season 7.
 The remaining one player and the defending champion will have a face-off in this round.
 To determine who is going first, a toss-up is started.
 They are given clues about "anything and everything that is related to music."
 If a contestant give the correct singer or instrument, they will first.
 They're given five sets of songs, each set includes two song titles.
 This time, they will choose a song title.
 They are given the year, the singer and the song title they chose.
 If they are correct, they will have a point.
 Whoever has the most points wins and proceed to The Final Countdown.
+In the event of a tie, the champion always wins.

 If the champion gives up their title as defending champion, the two remaining contestants will have a face-off, following the same rules.
+And if they are tied the tiebreaker will happen.

 The Final Countdown

 Mel Villena introduces this concluding round by announcing: "It's The Final Countdown!" (based on a song called "The Final Countdown" by hard rock band Europe).

 The Champion will face a final/jackpot round to win the pot money.
 The hosts introduce 7 categories, each one has one song.
 They choose a category; they are given the year, the artist and the title from the category they chose.
 If they give the correct line, they have a point.
-If they have 3 points, they win the pot money (the pot money must begin at P200,000 if the winner the day before wins yesterday's pot money).
-If they are wrong, they is crossed out.
-If they have 2 crosses, the game is automatically over and they will win P20,000 from being a winner of 2 Beecome 1.
-If they did not win the pot money, the hosts will add ₱20,000 for the next day (e.g. If the pot money is ₱340,000, they will add ₱20,000 and the pot money for the next day is P360,000).
+If they have 3 points, they win the pot money (the pot money must begin at ₱200,000 if the winner the day before wins yesterday's pot money).
+If they are wrong, they are crossed out.
+If they have 2 crosses, the game is automatically over and they will win ₱20,000 on account of being a winner of 2 Beecome 1.
+If they did not win the pot money, the hosts will add ₱20,000 for the next day (e.g. If the pot money is ₱340,000, they will add ₱20,000 and the pot money for the next day is ₱360,000).
 It will increase and increase until they win the pot money.
 If the champion wins the pot money, it will begin again at ₱200,000 for the next day.
-From January 27, 2015 to February 6, 2015, when the season 7 ends, the pot money adds to P50,000 instead of ₱20,000 (e.g. If the pot money is ₱450,000, they will add ₱50,000 and the pot money for the next day is ₱500,000).
+From January 27, 2015, to February 6, 2015, when the season 7 ends, the pot money adds to ₱50,000 instead of ₱20,000 (e.g. If the pot money is ₱450,000, they will add ₱50,000 and the pot money for the next day is ₱500,000).